nickiliopoulosedu/EnvironmentAll/README.md

 Now just click [Data_Com.py][Data_Com_File]

-For more info on how to use the program and how to run a demo visit the [Bonus Section](#Bonus)
+For more information on how to use the program and how to run a demo visit the [Bonus Section](#Bonus)

 # Bonus